Aural training (solfa) 1B

 What level is the course and do I need any particular skills?

-This course is a continuation from Aural training (solfa) 1B, so you need to previous knowledge of solfa and the Kodály method.
-You should be able to pitch notes with your voice, have knowledge of music theory to at least ABRSM grade 3 (or equivalent), and have some experience with the relative sol-fa system.
+Students should be able to pitch notes with their voice, have knowledge of music theory to at least ABRSM grade 3 (or equivalent), and have some experience with the relative sol-fa system.

-You need to be able to follow written and verbal instructions in English, participate in class discussions and practical activities, and take your own notes.
+You need to be able to follow written and verbal instructions in English, and participate in class discussions and practical activities.

 How will I be taught, and will there be any work outside the class?